jekuh/cka-zero-to-pro/05-Cluster-Maintenance/labs/lab-32-Backup-and-Restore-Methods.md

 **Checking Snapshot Status**
 You can inspect the metadata of a snapshot file using:
-`etcdctl snapshot status /backup/etcd-snapshot.db \`
+`etcdutl snapshot status  /backup/etcd-snapshot.db \`
  ` --write-out=table`
 This shows details like size, revision, hash, total keys, etc. It is helpful to verify snapshot integrity before restore.

 **Restoring ETCD**
- `ETCDCTL_API=3 etcdctl snapshot restore snapshot.db`

 Using etcdutl
 To restore a snapshot to a new data directory:

-etcdutl snapshot restore /backup/etcd-snapshot.db \
+`etcdutl snapshot restore /backup/etcd-snapshot.db --data-dir /var/lib/etcd-restored`
-  --data-dir /var/lib/etcd-restored
+POINT ETCD TO THE RESTORED DATA
+`vim /etc/kubernetes/manifests/etcd.yaml`

 To use a backup made with etcdutl backup, simply copy the backup contents back into /var/lib/etcd and restart etcd.

 🟢 Persistent Volume Backup